Princes to paupers: India's salesmen face ruin as tycoon Ambani targets mom-and-pop stores

-Shah is an official distributor for Britain's Reckitt Benckiser in Vita, near Sangli city, around 200 miles south of Mumbai.
-But he said once-loyal customers now point to an app - JioMart Partner - on their smartphones showing prices up to 15per cent lower, instead of placing orders.
+Shah is an official distributor for Britain's Reckitt Benckiser in Vita, near Sangli city, about 300km south of Mumbai.
+But he said once-loyal customers now point to an app - JioMart Partner - on their smartphones showing prices up to 15 per cent lower, instead of placing orders.

 "As Reckitt's distributor, I used to be like a prince in the market," said Shah.
 "Now the buyer tells me, 'See how much you've been ripping us off!'"

 The country has around 450,000 traditional distributors, who have legions of salespeople to service every corner of the vast nation, including 600,000 villages.
-They typically earn a margin of 3-5per cent on product prices and mostly take orders physically once a week, making deliveries to retailers within a couple of days.
+They typically earn a margin of 3 per cent to 5 per cent on product prices and mostly take orders physically once a week, making deliveries to retailers within a couple of days.

 That means hundreds of thousands of salesmen representing consumer giants like Reckitt, Unilever and Colgate-Palmolive, face an existential threat to their business, according to interviews with salespeople, 20 distributors and a trader group with members across India.

-Many of the distributors contacted by Reuters said they have slashed their workforce or vehicle fleet, seeing their sales from door-to-door agents drop 20-25per cent in the last year as shopkeepers partner with Reliance.
+Many of the distributors contacted by Reuters said they have slashed their workforce or vehicle fleet, seeing their sales from door-to-door agents drop 20 per cent 25 per cent in the last year as shopkeepers partner with Reliance.

 In Vita, salesman Shah said he has had to lay off half of his staff of four.
 He fears the 50-year-old family firm might not last beyond the next six months.